shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-faq.md

 ---
-title : Microsoft Invest - Creative FAQ description : Learn about issues with creatives and how to resolve those issues. ms.date: 10/28/2023
+title: Microsoft Invest - Creative FAQ
+description: Learn about issues with creatives and how to resolve those issues. ms.date: 10/28/2023
 ---